sgost/contentconcepts-data/services/plagiarism_check/similarity_check/index.md

     - Plagiarism detection
     - Plagiarism remover
 ---
+<span style="color:red">***WE DO NOT SUPPORT OR ENCOURAGE INTENTIONAL PLAGIARISM***</span>.

-Worried your manuscript or research paper has higher similarity index and will get rejected for plagiarism?
-Get your manuscript checked using our industry-leading software and get our [plagiarism correction service ](https://contentconcepts.in/services/plagiarism_correction)which can help you reduce the similarity of your manuscript or other academic work.
+Worried your manuscript or research paper will be rejected for high similarity index and plagiarism?
+Check your manuscript similarity percentage using our industry-leading software and remove similar or plagiarised content using our [plagiarism correction service ](https://contentconcepts.in/services/plagiarism_correction)which can help you reduce the similarity of your manuscript or other academic work.

+See the section below on <h3>How Similarity Checking service works</h3>